PeterUpfold/GuestPasswordManager/README.md

 This application is to be used by sufficiently privileged end users to set the password.
 Password rotation at the end of the day is performed by other software.

+This requires the machine on which it is running to be a member of an Active Directory domain.

 ## Licence